strimzi/strimzi-kafka-operator/tools/log-dump/README.md

-## Kafka log dump
+## Log dump script

-Bash script for topic's partitions dump.
+This script is just a wrapper around `kafka-dump-log.sh`, and is supposed to make partition dumping easier on Strimzi.

-Dumping partitions is not easy, because a single partition is composed by X segments, all segments are replicated in the same set of brokers, and they can be in any of the attached disks.
+Every topic partition is composed of multiple segments, that are replicated to a number of brokers, and they can be in any of the attached volumes.

-When dealing with the internal topics `__consumer_offsets` and `__transaction_state`, you need a way to identify which partition is needed, so that you don't have to download all 50 partitions (default value).
+Moreover, when dealing with internal topics, you have to identify which partition is needed to avoid downloading all of them in the worst case.

-Partition dumps can be useful to troubleshoot Kafka issues.
-For example, we can identify a pending transaction causing `read_committed` consumers to hang and last stable offset (LSO) to grow indefinitely.

 ## Requirements